uptonking/note4yaoo/lib-collab-common-examples-saas-apps.md

 - https://github.com/orda-io/orda /go
   - A client and server written in Go.
   - CRDT-based data synchronization supporting document database.
-  - Orda project is a multi-device data synchronization platform based on MongoDB
+  - Orda project is a multi-device data synchronization platform based on MongoDB (which could be other document databases such as CouchBase).
     - Orda is based on CRDT(conflict-free data types), which enables operation-based synchronization.
   - https://github.com/orda-io/orda-js
     - Javascript(or Typescript) SDK for Orda project.